pamelafox/pamelafox/README.md

 Here are some non-Azure Python templates that you can open in a devcontainer/Codespaces:

-* [python-project-template](https://github.com/pamelafox/python-project-template): Support for black, isort, flake8, pre-commit, pytest, and Github actions.
+* [python-project-template](https://github.com/pamelafox/python-project-template): Support for black, isort, ruff, pre-commit, pytest, and Github actions.
 * [python-3.10-playground](https://github.com/pamelafox/python-3.10-playground): Just a 3.10 devcontainer
 * [python-3.11-playground](https://github.com/pamelafox/python-3.11-playground): Ditto, for 3.11, the latest Python version! 🎉